 Building care infrastructure and economic equity

-Maine's new paid family and medical leave law and program is a critical element of ensuring workers don't have to choose between a paycheck and caring for loved ones, or themselves.
-How would you oversee the implementation of this new law in the state of Maine?
+How would you oversee the implementation of Maine’s new Paid Family and Medical Leave law and program, a critical element of ensuring workers don’t have to choose between a paycheck and caring for loved ones or themselves?

 “I have great concerns about the way that bill was created.
 I support it.
 I support the implementation.
 I want to make sure that it's sustainable.
 You know, once you create a program like this, you can never take benefits back, and I was a little concerned about the implementation side.
 Because I think it's best to ramp into it, making sure that it's affordable, and it works, and the numbers add up.
 So, as governor, I'm going to make sure that that system works and is sustainable going forward, so that it is successful.
 Absolutely critical.”